 Can a named driver earn no claim discount on my policy?

 Yes they can.
 Named drivers over 25 can earn their own no claim discount to use on a policy with us.
 See our page about named drivers.

 What is a Thatcham security device?

-The Motor Insurance Repair Research Centre tests car security products for insurers.
-It's better known as 'Thatcham' after the Berkshire town where it's based.
-Most insurers like these products and give you discounts if you get them for your car.
+Thatcham Research certifies security products for vehicles, including alarms, immobilisers and tracking systems.
+The research centre is better known as 'Thatcham' after the Berkshire town where it's based.
+Most insurers give a discount if you have a certified security product in your car.